Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

-Figure~\ref{fig:Operational_SHIPS} shows the percent improvement (reduction in MAE) of SHIPS with the new predictors relative to baseline.
+Fig. ~\ref{fig:Operational_SHIPS} shows the percent improvement (reduction in MAE) of SHIPS with the new predictors relative to baseline.
 SHIPS forecasts improved at all forecast times, with the largest improvements at longer forecast times.
-The improvements at 120-168 h were statistically significant at the 90\% level using a standard statistical test that accounts for serial correlation.
-Although causal discovery used only $t=0$ values, the longer-lead time gains seen in Figure~\ref{fig:Operational_SHIPS} likely reflect the statistical–dynamical use of forecast fields in operations, motivating extension of the discovery procedure to predictors evaluated during the forecast period.
+The relatively small improvements at short lead times reflect the dominant role of the persistence term in operational SHIPS, together with strong constraints imposed by initial conditions and directly assimilated observations, which limit the contribution of GFS-based environmental predictors.
+As forecast lead time increases, the influence of persistence and initial conditions weakens, while large-scale environmental controls become more important, allowing the newly identified predictors to produce larger gains in forecast skill.
+The improvements at 120-168 hours were statistically significant at the 90\% level using a standard statistical test that accounts for serial correlation.
+Although causal discovery used only $t=0$ values, the longer-lead time gains seen in Fig. ~\ref{fig:Operational_SHIPS} likely reflect the statistical–dynamical use of forecast fields in operations, motivating extension of the discovery procedure to predictors evaluated during the forecast period.
 The three new predictors (SHMD, R001 and PVOR) will be considered for implementation in future operational versions of SHIPS.